 If you skimmed through all that, here’s the upshot: a free radical chain reaction can cause damage to or even kill a cell.

 And that’s where antioxidants come in.
-These special chemicals can neutralize a chain reaction and stop further oxidation reactions by being oxidized themselves.
+These special chemicals neutralize chain reactions and stop further oxidation reactions by oxidizing themselves.
 The net effect is a substance that can shield tissues in the body from the ill effects of oxidation reactions.

 Uses of Antioxidants

 While we have a decent idea of how antioxidants behave chemically, applying that knowledge medically can be a challenge.
 However, plenty of studies have shown potentially beneficial effects from increased antioxidant intake.

 For example, there’s long been solid evidence that antioxidant-rich diets can help prevent some cancers, as well as atherosclerotic heart disease, the primary contributing factor to heart attacks.
 Researchers suspect that oxidative reactions are at fault for both of those diseases, making antioxidants a natural defense.

 Oxidative stress is linked to Alzheimer’s disease, as well as Parkinson’s and diabetes, some of the worst degenerative conditions you’re likely to hear about.
 And they’re hardly alone – oxidation damage is the probable cause of many diseases and disorders.

 A Focus on Eye Health

 Antioxidants are particularly effective against two eye disorders.
 Age-related macular degeneration, or AMD, is likely the most notorious.
 AMD affects a surprisingly large slice of aging populations.
 The disorder affects central vision and if allowed to progress, can easily rob a sufferer of the sight in one or both of their eyes.
 While conventional treatment often revolves around surgery, dietary changes have shown promise in fighting AMD.